-Customer development is one of the best tools a Product Manager will use to lower customer and market risks.
+Customer Development was developed by Steve Blank and it is one of the best frameworks out there to lower customer and market risks.

 Back in the old days, the way of thinking was to come up with the best idea, build a product and push it out to the market.
 This product-centric approach was very linear and risky.

-Since the The Lean Startup book (by Eric Ries) came out, a lot has changed.
+Since the The Lean Startup book came out, a lot has changed.
 The way of thinking now is that several iterations will happen before we get the right product.
-Failing is part of the learning process.
+Failing is a necessary part of the learning process.

-Customer Development is a framework developed by Steve Blank.
-It is the practice of establishing a continuous communication line with customers.
-This way, Product Managers can come up with hypothesis, try them out, and get feedback to adapt the product.
+By establishing a continuous communication line with customers, Product Managers can come up with hypothesis, try them out, and get feedback to adapt the product.

-One of the most powerful tools in Customer Development is Customer Interviews.
-It allows Product Managers to understand the real reasons why customers use or not use the product.
+One of the most powerful tools in Customer Development is customer interviews.
+These interviews allow Product Managers to understand why customers use or not the product.

 On this section